 - This appears as a minor bit of world-building in Weis and Hickman's Starshield novels.
 Essentially, physics isn't the same everywhere; here's it's Newtonian, here Aristotelian, while over there it's a kind of magic that uses demons, but over there it's incantations.
 The borders for the different physics aren't fixed, and whenever one moves over a populated system, one of two things happens.
 Either they don't already know about it and treat it as an apocalyptic event and societies collapse, or they do know about it, the authorities prepare, and it's treated as a minor hiccup, like changing from driving on the left to the right (though teenagers do try new kinds of vandalism).

-- Fire engines, ambulances, and other emergency vehicles are allowed to ignore a lot of traffic laws if their lights are flashing.
+- Fire engines, police cars, ambulances, and other emergency vehicles are allowed to ignore a lot of traffic laws if their lights are flashing.

 - And in some circumstances, other drivers may be required to disobey normal traffic laws, such as by running red lights, if it's necessary to do so to clear the way for an emergency vehicle with lights and siren running.

 - Law enforcement also tends to be allowed to, or get away with, breaking traffic rules during vehicular pursuit, on the grounds that it would be impossible to respect traffic laws and still capture a culprit who does not.

 - Generally speaking, one is not allowed to go around smashing the windows of someone's vehicle.
 Unless you're a firefighter and said vehicle is parked in front of a fire hydrant you need to hook up to, in which case photos of the vehicle with hoses running through the broken windows are likely to appear in the newspaper and online to remind people why they aren't allowed to park in front of fire hydrants.